Today we are discussing this beautiful Sweet Meyer Lemon Wild Blueberry Cornbread! YAY! But before that, let’s talk about me. :/

 I almost lied and told you this cake is a one-bowl situation but it’s not.
 It requires two.
 But no special equipment.
 No stand-up mixer.
 And only a hand electric mixer for the whipped cream on top, which is entirely optional.

 I like the idea that this cake is one of those things that sits on the counter and you eat a little piece here…a little piece there.
 When someone comes over, you serve them a slice.
 You eat a lil’ slice after dinner.
 You know how it goes.
+I hope this Meyer Lemon Blueberry Cornbread is in your near future!

-Sweet Meyer Lemon Wild Blueberry CornbreadPrint
+Meyer Lemon Blueberry CornbreadPrint

 - 1/2 cup white granulated sugar